 - Full multi-media – besides texts, you can also send photos, audio or video if you wish.

 - Video chat - this is a feature that was added recently.
-We've tested it out and it works perfectly!
 My son can do video chat with his friend, tablet-to-tablet.
 Video chat works for 2 people, you can't use it for groups, but it's ideal for when your child wants to chat with friends.
 However, it doesn't always work and you might wind up not being able to connect.

 - Calling the code a PIN is not the best choice for user experience.
 I feel it’s counter-productive to the idea that a PIN is something that should be kept secret.
 Instead it would be better in terms of teaching kids if the Stars PIN was instead called something else, to keep the idea that a true PIN should never be shared.
 Ideally you would want to call the Stars PIN a term that implies it is in fact designed to be shared with a trusted person e.g. a “Handshake Code” instead.

 The great thing in terms of safety is that you can re-set your PIN at any time with just one tap.
 This won’t affect any existing messaging threads; it just means that new friend requests will require your new PIN.
 If you receive an add request from someone you don’t want to communicate with, you can just re-set your PIN and they can’t send you another add request.
 For kids, it’s good practice to only invite one friend at a time and after that friend has joined, to reset the PIN so that others can’t request adding from the first friend telling them the PIN.